set-soft/ComfyUI-ImageMisc/README.md

 # ComfyUI Image Miscellaneous Nodes &#x0001f3a8;

 This repository provides a set of custom nodes for ComfyUI focused on image manipulation.
-Currently we just have an image downloader node, but I didn't wanted to put it with my audio nodes.
+Currently we just have a few nodes used by other nodes I maintain.

 ## &#x2699;&#xFE0F; Main features

-&#x2705; No extra dependencies, we use the same modules as ComfyUI
+&#x2705; No bizarre extra dependencies, we use the same modules as ComfyUI

 &#x2705; Warnings and errors visible in the browser, configurable debug information in the console